MLflow¶

 # model_uri can be any URI that refers to an MLflow model

-# Use local path for demostration
+# Use local path for demonstration

 bentoml.mlflow.import_model("iris", model_uri)